Jackie Robinson: Breaking the color barrier (1947)

 In 1947, the Dodgers called Robinson up to the major leagues six days before the start of the season.
 With Eddie Stanky entrenched at second base for the Dodgers, Robinson played his initial major league season as a first baseman.
 Robinson made his debut as a Dodger wearing uniform number 42 on April 11, 1947, in a preseason exhibition game against the New York Yankees at Ebbets Field with 24,237 in attendance.
 On April 15, Robinson made his major league debut at the relatively advanced age of 28 at Ebbets Field before a crowd of 26,623 spectators, more than 14,000 of whom were black.
 Although he failed to get a base hit, he reached second on a throwing error and scored the winning run in the Dodgers' 5–3 victory.
 Robinson became the first player since 1884 to openly break the major league baseball color line.
 Black fans began flocking to see the Dodgers when they came to town, abandoning their Negro league teams.

-Robinson's promotion met a generally positive, although mixed, reception among newspapers and white major league players.
-However, racial tension existed in the Dodger clubhouse.
+Racial tension existed in the Dodgers clubhouse.
 Some Dodger players insinuated they would sit out rather than play alongside Robinson.
 The brewing mutiny ended when Dodgers management took a stand for Robinson.
 Manager Leo Durocher informed the team, "I do not care if the guy is yellow or black, or if he has stripes like a fuckin' zebra.
 I'm the manager of this team, and I say he plays.
 What's more, I say he can make us all rich.
 And if any of you cannot use the money, I will see that you are all traded."